zostay/RakuWAPI/README.md

 The `p6wx.cleanup.handlers` environment variable MUST be provided if the `p6wx.cleanup` flag is set.
 This MUST an [Array](http://doc.perl6.org/type/Array).
 The application adds cleanup handlers to the array by putting [Callable](http://doc.perl6.org/type/Callable)s into the Array (usually by `push`ing).
 Each handler will be given a copy of the `%env` as the first argument.
 The server MUST run these handlers, but only after the application has completely finished returning the response and any response payload.

-If the server supports harikiri mode, it SHOULD allow the cleanup handlers to invoke harikiri mode if they set `p6wx.hariki.commit` (see 3.5).
+If the server supports harakiri mode, it SHOULD allow the cleanup handlers to invoke harakiri mode if they set `p6wx.harakiri.commit` (see 3.5).

 3.7 Output Block Detection
 --------------------------